 When I first began weightlifting my biggest fear was getting injured.
 I knew I couldn’t lift heavy weights and thus didn’t think I had a place in the weight room.
 But eventually, I learned the basics and it picked up week by week.
-Here are the 6 things that every beginner should know before stepping into the weight room.
+Here are the 6 things that every beginner should know if they don’t know how to start their fitness journeys before stepping into the weight room.

 Understanding training frequency

 Training frequency is how many days a week you plan to train, and will determine how fast you get to your goals.
 As a beginner endurance, strength, and muscle mass skyrocket, because your muscles have never been under such demand to perform.
 To get the most out of weightlifting, prioritize two to three times a week at a minimum with at least one day in between for rest.
 This type of training frequency will allow for consistent results in strength and endurance, making going to the gym worth your while.

 Begin to familiarize yourself with basic knowledge of the essential movement patterns.
 These include the squat, hinge, push, pull and carry exercises.
 Training these movement patterns requires the global recruitment of larger muscles.
 Using this as your foundation will increase strength and muscle size throughout the stages of weight lifting.
 Squats and hinging exercises will strengthen your legs, push and pull exercises will target your upper body and lastly, carries will aid in core stability and muscular endurance.
 All five work together to build a resilient body.